benn-3/Track_Wise/README.md

-Here’s a drafted README file for your **Track_Wise** repository based on the information available:

----

 # Track_Wise

 Track_Wise is a comprehensive training management system designed to streamline the creation, management, and tracking of training programs and trainer assignments.
 It offers a user-friendly interface for admins and trainers to collaborate efficiently and monitor program progress.